 If you’ve ever been a bridesmaid and shopped for a bridesmaid dress at a salon, you’ve heard chatter about dye lots—and what you’ve heard has probably varied a lot.
 “Most fabrics used for bridesmaid dresses (such as polyester chiffon, tulle, or mesh) are spun in a neutral ‘greige’ color,” says Grace Lee, founder and CEO of Birdy Grey.
 “The bulk fabric is then dyed in large batches (we're talking hundreds of yards at a time!) according to a specific color formulation.
 The vat that the fabric is dyed is assigned a unique code called a dye lot.”

-What Exactly Is a Dye Lot?
+What Is a Dye Lot?

-How Do Dye Lots Impact Bridesmaids Dresses?
+Why Do Dye Lots Matter?

-“Getting dresses from the same dye lot does matter, especially because we at Jenny Yoo can go through several dye lots in a year for some of our fabrics and colors,” says Diaz.
+“Getting dresses from the same dye lot does matter, especially because we at Jenny Yoo can go through several dye lots in a year for some of our fabrics and colors,” says Janine Diaz, fabric coordinator for Jenny Yoo.
 “If an exact color match is what you want for your bridal party, it is very important to have dresses cut in the same dye lot (on the same order), however small the color differences in color may be.”

 “David’s Bridal has a proprietary color creation process at our Color Center, which has been in place for over 15 years,” says Paula Arruda, Director of Production at David’s Bridal.
 “That means bridesmaids can order dresses at different times and in different locations across the country without worrying if the colors will match— because our color experts are overseeing color creation and ensuring color—matching from start to finish.
 It gives our brides and their bridal party more flexibility and helps reduce stress in the process.”